Parsa-Rajabi/CIS-100/docs/syllabus.md

 ### Weekly Module Tests (Flipped Classroom)

-This course will be taught using a pedagogical technique known as the Flipped/Hybrid classroom.
+This course will be taught using a pedagogical technique known as the [Flipped/Hybrid classroom](https://bokcenter.harvard.edu/flipped-classrooms).
 This approach makes the most of our precious class time by eliminating the standard lecturing model, where course material is introduced to the students during class, usually via a lengthy PowerPoint presentation.
-In our Flipped/Hybrid classroom, you will come to class having already completed several module tests (and videos) where you will be introduced to the course material.
+In our Flipped/Hybrid classroom, you will come to class having already completed several pre-assigned material (and videos) where you will be introduced to the course material.
 During class, you will apply your understanding of these core concepts through carefully-chosen problems and activities, which will enable you to solidify your knowledge.

 Flipped/Hybrid classrooms require much more focus and preparation time, for both the instructor and the students.
 After all, it is much easier for the instructor to read a set of pre-prepared slides and for the students to passively observe and listen.
-But in our class, we will devote our class time to the computational thinking process: resolving obstacles, developing conceptual understanding, communicating solutions supported by evidence, and creating efficient algorithms that solve our problem.
-Through this process, you will better develop your confidence, creativity, and critical-thinking skills, preparing you to become a successful problem-solver in the real world.
+But in our class, we will devote our class time to the computational thinking process: resolving obstacles, developing conceptual understanding and communicating solutions supported by evidence.
+Through this process, you will better develop your confidence, creativity, and critical-thinking skills (i.e. Computational Thinking), preparing you to become a successful problem-solver in the real world.

 In order for this course to be a meaningful learning experience, you will need to come to each class well-prepared, with all assigned modules and videos complete.
-This emphasis on pre-class work is the reason why our class meets every other week.
-If you do not complete the pre-class work, you will have a hard time following the in-class activities, which will make it that much harder for you to successfully complete the course deliverables.
+This emphasis on assigned labs/assignments is the reason why the course is structured as it is.
+If you do not complete the modules, you will have a hard time following the in-class activities, which will make it that much harder for you to successfully complete the course deliverables.

-I have designed this course so that you will be spending approximately 9 to 12 hours per week on all activities relating to this course (i.e., pre-class work, attending class, all assessments).
+I have designed this course so that you will be spending approximately 9 to 12 hours per week on all activities relating to this course (i.e., labs, assignments, attending class, all assessments).

 ## Classroom Etiquette

 The classroom principles that we will follow in the classroom are transparency, equity and inclusion, participation, active dialog, and constructive critique.
 Students are expected to support each other, learn from each other, and help each other grow.
 Students have the responsibility to conduct themselves in ways that will help them learn, yet that will not disrupt other students’ learning.
-While each student will be working closely with their team members, you are also expected to engage with your classmates in a respectful, kind, and helpful manner.
+While each student may be working closely with their team members, you are also expected to engage with your classmates in a respectful, kind, and helpful manner.

 In the class, we encourage asking questions, sharing ideas, and engaging in discussions related to the class topics.
 Sometimes discussions may steer away from the course content, and the course instructor will reserve the right to re-direct it back on track.